1. Home

 The “!” runs the command it prefixes in a subshell. (“!” on its own opens up the subshell).

-Of course, the script, if used frequently, may be aliased in bash (or .bashrc or .bash_profile for permanence) to something shorter for convenience, such as “lunfe”, in which case the command is reduced to:
+If the script is used frequently, it may be worthwhile to create an alias in bash (or .bashrc or .bash_profile for permanence) to something shorter for convenience, such as “lunfe”.
+This will allow the command to be reduced to:

-So in this example, creating a file lunfe.cmsh with !lunfe as its content, then restarting cmsh makes it possible to run the command lunfe without using ‘!’.
+In this example, you could create a file lunfe.cmsh with !lunfe as its content.
+Then, after restarting cmsh, it is possible to run the command lunfe without using ‘!’.
 That is, as:

 The .cmshrc dotfiles can be in these paths, with priority order as follows (ie: shortest path first):